-Drainage basin or stormwater basin: means-the area defined by topographic boundaries which contributes stormwater to a watershed, drainage system, estuarine waters, or oceanic waters, including all areas artificially added to the basin.
+Drainage basin or stormwater basin: means the area defined by topographic boundaries which contributes stormwater to a watershed, drainage system, estuarine City of Alachua Comprehensive Plan waters, or oceanic waters, including all areas artificially added to the basin.

 Drainage detention structure: means a structure which collects and temporarily stores stormwater for the purpose of treatment through physical, chemical, or biological processes with subsequent gradual release of the stormwater.